MasqueradeOfSilence/pixar-in-a-box/storytelling/character/activity2-wants-needs.md

 # Part B: Try to identify one of your own wants and needs.

 Want = to succeed in animation, computer science, and creative writing.
+To find a long-lasting relationship

 Need = to be healthier, physically and mentally.
 To finish graduate school with a high GPA.